Anum Aziz

 Laura Yeck

-Laura is a Ph.D. student and Teaching Fellow for the University of North Texas.
+Laura Yeck is a Ph.D. student and Teaching Fellow for the University of North Texas.
 She enjoys exploring symbolic connections between literature, art, and pop culture.
 She is delighted to continue her journey of teaching and learning at UNT.

-Marissa Zerangue
+Marissa A. Zerangue